OchiabutoKelechi/SQL-Database-Creation-Project/README.md

 # SQL Database Creation and Analysis Project

 ## Project Overview

-This project demonstrates the design, manipulation, and analysis of a sales database using SQL Server Management Studio (SSMS).
-The Customer database contains a key table titled Sales, which captures detailed information on sales transactions.
-The project demonstrates advanced SQL skills, including database creation, data manipulation, and in-depth analysis using a variety of SQL queries.
+This project demonstrates the design, creation, manipulation, and analysis of a multi-table sales database using SQL Server Management Studio (SSMS).
+The database, named Customer, contains three interconnected tables—Sales, Category, and Location; designed to store and manage transactional data, product categories, and store locations.
+This project highlights advanced SQL skills, including  database creation, multi-table queries, data manipulation, data aggregation, relationship management, and in-depth analysis using a variety of SQL queries to extract business insights from the data.

 ## Database and Table Design
-The Sales table was designed to store vital information for sales transactions, allowing for detailed analysis across multiple dimensions.
-The table includes the following columns:
+The project involved the design and creation of three main tables: Sales, Category, and Location.
+Each table serves a specific purpose within the database and allows for comprehensive analysis of sales data across products, locations, and categories.

+#### 1) Sales Table:
 - ID: Unique identifier for each transaction.
 - ProductCategory: The category of the product sold.
 - TransactionDate: Date of the transaction.